DoradoAcero/rust_practice/README.md

 ## Results
-I completed what I had planned, and my strat was by far the worst
+I completed what I had planned, and my strat was by far the worst(when I programmed it wrong)

 ------------------------------------------------------------
 Average guess count: 5.083 #Basic strat